nabeelp/k8s-gitops-argo/README.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```

+Before proceeding to step 2, wait for all argocd pods to be running.

 ### Step 2: Install cluster services for DEV or PROD

 Depending on whether you are setting up a DEV or a PROD cluster, execute one of the following commands.
 The DEV cluster resources use less resources as they exclude services typically involved in cluster management.